-- 8. The Plenary agreed that the Executive Secretary be authorized to inform the Depositary Government that the Commission has considered the content of the diplomatic note received by Depositary Government on 1 December 1966 relating to the Portuguese approval of Polish Conditional Acceptance of 1961 proposals for Trawl Regulations in Subareas 1, 2 and 3 and that the Commission has approved the modified Polish-type topside chafer for use in the Convention Area. - The meeting adjourned at 1110 hrs.
+8. The Plenary agreed that the Executive Secretary be authorized to inform the Depositary Government that the Commission has considered the content of the diplomatic note received by Depositary Government on 1 December 1966 relating to the Portuguese approval of Polish Conditional Acceptance of 1961 proposals for Trawl Regulations in Subareas 1, 2 and 3 and that the Commission has approved the modified Polish-type topside chafer for use in the Convention Area.